 - Once the bacon is crisp, brush the hot dogs with the glaze and let cook for another 2 minutes, then turn the hot dogs over and glaze the other side, letting cook for another 2 minutes.
 Remove the hot dogs from the pan and then let the hot dogs cool just enough so that you can remove the toothpicks.

-To Prep in Advance: Cook the hot dogs up until the point where you add the glaze.
+To Prep in Advance: Make the hot dogs up until the point where you add the glaze.
 Let the hot dogs cool and then cover and refrigerate for up to 2 days before you need them.
 Place the hot dogs in a baking dish or on a sheet pan and warm them up in a 375 degree oven for 10 minutes.
 After the 10 minutes, remove the hot dogs from the oven and brush them with the glaze, then return to the oven for another 5 minutes until the glaze has set and the hot dogs are warmed through.
 If you only need to keep the hot dogs ready for a short amount of time, place them on a sheet pan or in a baking dish in a warm, 300 degree oven for up to 30 minutes before serving.

 Leftover hot dogs will keep in the refrigerator for up to 3 days.